 - 1. Submission to such conduct is made explicitly or implicitly a term or condition of a student's academic status. - 2.
 Submission to or rejection of such conduct is used as the basis for academic or work decisions affecting the individual. - 3.
 Such conduct deprives a student of educational aid, benefits, services or treatment. - 4.
-Such conduct is sufficiently severe, persistent or pervasive that it has the purpose or effect of substantially interfering with the student's school performance or creating an intimidating, hostile or offensive educational environment.
+Such conduct is sufficiently severe, persistent or pervasive that is has the purpose or effect of substantially interfering with the student's school performance or creating an intimidating, hostile or offensive educational environment.

-Examples of conduct that may constitute sexual harassment include but are not limited to sexual flirtations, advances, touching or propositions; verbal abuse of a sexual nature; graphic or suggestive comments about an individual's dress or body; sexually degrading words to describe an individual; jokes; pin-ups; calendars; objects; graffiti; vulgar statements; abusive language; innuendoes; references to sexual activities; overt sexual conduct; or any conduct that has the effect of unreasonably interfering with a student's ability to work or learn or creates an intimidating, hostile or offensive learning or working environment.
+Examples of conduct that may constitute Sexual Harassment include but are not limited to sexual flirtations, advances, touching or propositions; verbal abuse of a sexual nature; graphic or suggestive comments about an individual's dress or body; sexually degrading words to describe an individual; jokes; pin-ups; calendars; objects; graffiti; vulgar statements; abusive language; innuendoes; references to sexual activities; overt sexual content; or any conduct that has the effect of unreasonably interfering with a student's ability to work or learn or creates an intimidating, hostile or offensive learning or working environment.
+The District shall annually inform students, staff, parents, independent contractors and volunteers that unlawful harassment of students will not be tolerated, by means of: publication in handbooks, presentation at an assembly, and/or posting of notice/signs.
+Each staff member shall be responsible to maintain an educational environment free from all forms of unlawful harassment.
+Each student shall be responsible to respect the rights of their fellow students and to ensure an atmosphere free from all forms of unlawful harassment.
+Students shall be informed that they may choose to report harassment complaints to building principals, teachers, counselors, nurses, or administrators.
+All employees who receive harassment complaints from a student shall report such to the building principal.
+If the building principal is the subject of the complaint, the Student shall report the complaint directly to the Superintendent or designated administrator.
+When a student believes that s/he is being harassed, the student should immediately inform the harasser that the behavior is unwelcome, offensive or inappropriate.
+If the unwelcome, offensive or inappropriate behavior continues, the student shall follow the established complaint procedure.